NOC-MSM/NAARC/docs.md

 Same Slurm-\*.out error as earlier:
 STOP from timing: try to stop stp_MLF but we point toward dia_wri, MPI rank: 10

-diapea was false in the namelist anyway.
+diapea was false in the namelist anyway. ln_zdftke is also false. ln_ldfeiv is false.
+Could be teos10.
+Edit namelist_cfg_template to turn teos10 off.

+Didn't help.

+Starting with fresh v5.0 diawri.F90 and slowly adding bit of MY_SRC.